bentob18/ETL-ML-Pipeline/README.md

 # Executing
 You can run the following commands in the project's directory to set up the database, train model and save the model.

-To run ETL pipeline to clean data and store the processed data in the database python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv disaster_response_db.db
-To run the ML pipeline that loads data from DB, trains classifier and saves the classifier as a pickle file python models/train_classifier.py disaster_response_db.db models/classifier.pkl
-Run the following command in the app's directory to run your web app. python app/run.py
+To run ETL pipeline to clean data and store the processed data in the database: python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv disaster_response_db.db To run the ML pipeline that loads data from DB, trains classifier and saves the classifier as a pickle file: python models/train_classifier.py disaster_response_db.db models/classifier.pkl Run the following command in the app's directory to run your web app: python app/run.py

 Go to http://0.0.0.0:3000/